 13 For example, some developers might prefer to improve the envelope performance by including more insulation in the walls, floor and roof, and specifying better performance windows.
-Others might wish to concentrate on the systems (more efficient boilers or alternative heating technologies like heat pumps), solar hot water, or mechanical ventilation with heat recovery.
+Others might wish to concentrate on the systems (more efficient boilers or alternative heating technologies like heat pumps), solar hot water, or mechanical ventilation the SPD (see paragraph 5.20 in SPD) but it is not a replacement for the Energy Statement itself.